jlguenego/node-expose-sspi/doc/use-case/production-windows.md

 );
 ```

-You need to be connected as a Window Domain user.
+You need to be connected as the Window Domain user `erp@jlg.local`.

 Start the server:
 ```cmd